pragati2112/pragati2112/README.md

   - Check out my article - [Explaining Network Architecture of chargrid-pytorch](https://medium.com/analytics-vidhya/implementing-chargrid-network-architecture-cc21eb3d68f8)

-  -Contributed in covid-19 stats dashboard by Science Fiction Lab(as a backend developer) -here, is website link -  [here](https://covid19.scifilab.io/) -did comparitive study and analysis across countries like India, Switzerland and USA -visualisation of infected, recovered and death cases(line graphs, pie charts, bar graphs) of all countries -data from valid sources
+  - Contributed in covid-19 stats dashboard by Science Fiction Lab(as a backend developer)
+  - Here, is website link -  [here](https://covid19.scifilab.io/)
+  - Did comparitive study and analysis across countries like India, Switzerland and USA
+  - Visualisation of infected, recovered and death cases(line graphs, pie charts, bar graphs) of all countries
+  - Data from valid sources
-  -technologies used- starlette(a python framework) at backend and Vue.js at frontend.
+  - Technologies used- starlette(a python framework) at backend and Vue.js at frontend.

 I write on medium as well- you can check-out my articles [here](https://medium.com/@pandeypragati2112)